More Diamond System Printouts

 The printout below is the Diamond System option T from Sunday, June 4, 2017.
 This is the 2nd race, which was a turf race.
 As you can see, the Diamond System not only had the $54 winner right on top, but it picked the exacta, trifecta, and superfecta COLD, all at big numbers.

-I often post printouts from the Trackmaster version, but here are two from this past weekend using the Brisnet version, which uses the bris multi data file, which only cost $1.00.
+I often post printouts from the Trackmaster version, but here are two using the Brisnet version, which uses the bris multi data file, which only cost $1.00.
 A customer emailed me and told me that he hit these two horses, the first weekend he used the system.

 Saratoga, Saturday, August 28